cherrisimo/oekolopoly-rl/README.md

 ## Repo structure overview

-* [oekolopoly](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly) contains the Oekolopoly environment with following differences:
+* [oekolopoly](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly) contains the Oekolopoly environment with following differences to its [original version](https://github.com/cherrisimo/oekolopoly):
   * The observation space no longer contains the flag valid_turn as it brings no information about the state of the environment and is better to be stored in a variable within the step function.
   * Assertions have been added instead of some if-statements for consistency and better readability.
   * Added reward, which is focused on keeping the Life Areas *Produktion* and *Bevoelkerung* in their middle values.
   * Multiply render functions have been added to showcase each round of the agents' actions.
   * Registered reward environments
 * [oekolopoly_agents](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly_agents) carries .zip-Files with trained agents grouped by the wrapper and algorithm they've been trained with.
-To use them extract them from their .zip-Files and paste them in your folder with trained agents `logs` (default) or `oekolopoly_agents` (user defined).
 * [wrappers.py](https://github.com/cherrisimo/oekolopoly-rl/blob/main/wrappers/wrappers.py) contains implemented wrappers.
-* [eval](https://github.com/cherrisimo/oekolopoly-rl/blob/main/eval) enables user to see a trained agent's strategy a.k.a turns.
+* [eval](https://github.com/cherrisimo/oekolopoly-rl/blob/main/eval) enables user to see a trained agent's game strategy a.k.a turns.

+## Motivation
+RL-Baselines3-Zoo provides a nice start base to train own agents in a unified manner.
+For every agent a segregated directory is automatically created where all its necessary informations are stored - such as training data and used hyperparameters.
+Furthermore, the results of a trained agent can be plotted using Tensorboard which shows different scalars and metrics for easier analysis on its performance.
+The framework uses a reliable set of state-of-the-art algorithms which are implemented by [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/guide/rl_zoo.html).
+Other than that the agent's performance can also be visualised if suitable render-Functions are provided.
+The Framework supports all environments from [OpenAI Gym](https://gym.openai.com/) which means that is is a suitable choice for the Oekolopoly Environment.
+Most importantly it provides tuned hyperparameters which alleviates the training process because there is no need to tune them.
+Even then Zoo gives the opportunity to do so with already implemented scripts which use [Optuna](https://optuna.org/).

+All aforementioned features are prebuild and require only basis knowledge in RL to be incorporated in one's own project.
+Because of this the framework is beginner-friendly and a really good start point to create RL-agents.

 ## Installing

 Note: **Python 3.8** is the required for this project because of the module [pytype](https://github.com/cherrisimo/pytype).
 Also please use the [environment](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly) provided in **this repository** as it is the latest code version of the game Oekolopoly.